N3R4i/mouse2joystick_shadPS4/README.md

 # Setup Guide
 0. For OS prior to Windows 10 you'll also need the [Xbox 360 Controller for Windows driver](https://web.archive.org/web/20160425082525/https://www.microsoft.com/hardware/en-us/d/xbox-360-controller-for-windows)
-1. Download and extract the latest release of [mouse2joystick_shadPS4.zip](https://github.com/N3R4i/mouse2joystick_shadPS4/releases/latest)
+1. 64-bit OS is required!
+Download and extract the latest release of [mouse2joystick_shadPS4.zip](https://github.com/N3R4i/mouse2joystick_shadPS4/releases/latest)
 2. Run **mouse2joystick_shadPS4.exe** as admin.
 You'll get a prompt to install ScpVBus (virtual XBox controller driver).
 Click **yes**, the driver will install and the script will reload.
-	* If the driver installation was succesfull, you'll hear the device connected sound and Scp Virtual Bus Driver and Xbox 360 Pheripherials will show up in your Decive Manager.
-If you have issues try running the Install.bat as admin in the ScpVBus folder.
+	* If the driver installation was succesfull, you'll hear the device connected sound and Scp Virtual Bus Driver and Xbox 360 Peripherials will show up in your Decive Manager.
+ 	* If you have issues with the driver not installing do the following: in the ScpVBus\ folder right-click on **devcon.exe** -> **Properties** -> **Compatibility** -> enable: **"Run this program as an administrator"** -> **OK**.
+Now you can run the **Install.bat** to install ScpVBus
 3. Double click on the **mouse2joystick tray icon**
 	* **General-Hotkeys** to set a toggle key for mouse2joystick (default is **F1**)
 	* **General-Setup** if you want to tweak your mouse